Identification and Reproduction

 - Pseudogymnoascus destructans is a cold-loving fungus that causes white-nose syndrome.

-- It cannot grow at temperatures beyond 20oC.
+- It cannot grow at temperatures above 20oC.

 - P. destructans grows the best in conditions between 12.5-15.8oC.

 - This fungus produces brown and grey colonies.

 - The fungal growth is concentrated around the muzzle and on the wings of hibernating bats.

 - This fungal growth can appear like white fuzz around the nose, wings and other hairless parts of the bat.

 - Bats are the most vulnerable during hibernation.
 As they prepare for hibernations their resistance and immunity to pathogens falls to near zero as their metabolisms are shutting down to conserve energy for hibernation.

 - It can also cause abnormal behaviour in bats, such as repeated arousal during hibernation to groom fungal growth during winter.

 - It causes increased energy expenditure, leading bats to rapidly use their fat storage, leave winter shelters and can lead to starvation and death.